Jatin Das (painter)

 Jatin Das (born 2 December 1941) is an Indian painter, sculptor and muralist.
-He is counted amongst the most contemporary artists of India.
+He is counted amongst the leading contemporary artists of India.

 Personal life and education

 Jatin Das was born on 2 December 1941 in Baripada Mayurbhanj, Odisha, India.
 He studied at the Sir JJ School of Art, Bombay, under Professor S.B.
 Palsikar.
 His term at the school lasted for a period of five years, from 1957 to 1962.
 Thereafter, he started participating in the art exhibitions, both at the national as well as the international level.
-Some important exhibitions where he participated include the Biennales in Paris (1971), and in Venice (1978) and the Documenta in Kessel (1975).
+Some important exhibitions where he participated include the Biennales in Paris (1971), and in Venice (1978) and the Documenta in Kassel (1975).

 Das was previously married to Varsha Das.
-He currently married to Bidisha Roy Das.
-Jatin has three children; actress & filmmaker Nandita Das, Siddhartha Das a cultural professional working through art and design for developmental issues, and Rehaan Das who is a student.
+He was married to Bidisha Roy Das.
+They have lived separately for years.
+Jatin has three children, including actress & filmmaker Nandita Das.

 Career

 Jatin Das has been painting for 50 years.
 He has held over 68 one-man exhibitions.
 He has done several murals and sculpture installations.
 He works in oil, watercolour, ink, graphics and conté.
 His works now feature in several public and private collections.
 Jatin has built a large personal collection of traditional arts and crafts over the last 35 years.